DC-AO-CR/laravel_mvc_example/README.md

 You will need to do the following steps to get this project up and running:
 * Clone the project to a local directory.
 * Use the command `./vendor/bin/sail up` in a terminal to get the project up and running.
-* Use the command `./vendor/bin/sail` artisan migrate' in a terminal to build the tables of the database.
+* Use the command `./vendor/bin/sail artisan migrate` in a terminal to build the tables of the database.

 ## Which commands were used to create the files?